Halfway Houses in Grants Pass, OR

 Ontrack Inc - 27.7 miles from Grants Pass, OR

-Ontrack Inc is a halfway house in Medford, OR, 97501 zip code.
+Ontrack Inc is a sober living home in Medford, Oregon, 97501 zip code.

 Address: 300 West Main Street, Medford, OR 97501 in Jackson County